May 12, 2015 |

 I HADN'T SEEN Vince's son in years.
 He had grown into a charming, intelligent and articulate high-school senior.
 His father wants him to work on Wall Street but he's always dreamed of becoming a teacher.
 Teaching is a wonderful profession, I told him.
 Sure, you'll make more money in finance, but you'll never feel the satisfaction of working with young people and making a difference in their lives.
 On the other hand, it seems that the days of being admired and valued for dedicating yourself to the education of young people may be over.

 It was no surprise that educators at a West Philadelphia charter school challenged Republican presidential candidate Mitt Romney's statement that class size has no impact on student achievement.
 His assertion isn't supported by most research, and it is the widely held belief of generations of parents and teachers that class size matters when it comes to learning.
 Many schools — including the private academy where Romney sends his children, which advertises an average class size of 12 students — have long touted small class sizes as a selling point.

-For years, teachers and parents have insisted that smaller class sizes are crucial to kids' educational success.
+For years, teachers and parents have insisted that smaller class sizes are crucial to children's educational success.
 On Thursday, Mitt Romney visited Philadelphia and politely said they were mistaken.
-And on Friday, passions erupted - among partisans and professionals, from city classrooms to City Hall to Cherry Hill.
+And on Friday, passions erupted among partisans and professionals, from city classrooms to City Hall to Cherry Hill.
 "Out of touch with reality," Mayor Nutter fumed about the presumptive GOP nominee.
-"Just plain wrong," said Steve Baker, spokesman for the New Jersey teachers union.
+"Just plain wrong," said Steve Baker, spokesman for the New Jersey teachers' union.